Chirton: Religious sites

 The Church of England parish church of St John the Baptist has Norman features; in the 12th century the church was granted to the newly established Llanthony Secunda priory at Gloucester.
 Some masonry in the chancel is from that century, as is the stone font with its eroded high-quality carving of the twelve apostles.
 The south doorway of c.1175 has two orders of elaborate carving, described by Orbach as "lavish".
 The aisles were made wider in the 14th century, and the tower and south porch were added in the 15th century.
 The timbers of the nave roof are c.1200 but the chancel roof was replaced in the severe restoration carried out in 1850 by William Butterfield, which also saw changes to several windows and the addition of the vestry.
 The church was designated as Grade I listed in 1962.

 The pulpit and pews are by Butterfield, and much of the stained glass is from the same 1850 restoration, including chancel windows by William Wailes.
 Four of the six bells are from the early 18th century.
 Monuments in the churchyard include four chest tombs for members of the Bruges family, from the 18th century and early 19th.

 The benefice was united with Marden in 1923, and the vicar was to live at the parsonage house in Chirton.
 From 1951, the vicar also held the benefice of Patney, which was added to the united benefice in 1963.
 The three benefices were separated in 1976.
 Today the church is served by the Cannings and Redhorn Team Ministry, which covers a group of eight churches in the Vale of Pewsey.

 Conock had a chapel in the 13th century, which fell into disuse after the land was seized by the king.

 Local government

 Chirton is a civil parish with an elected parish council, styled as Chirton & Conock Parish Council.
-It is in the area of Wiltshire Council, a unitary authority responsible for almost all local government functions, and is represented there by Paul Oatway, who succeeded Brigadier Robert Hall in 2013.
+It is in the area of Wiltshire Council, a unitary authority responsible for almost all local government functions, and is represented there by Paul Oatway.